 Old Federal Court Room, 23 Chalmers Street

-Evening Soirée at the William Rhett House (c.
-1712)
+Evening Soirée at the Col. William Washington House (c.
+1770)

 10:30 a.m.-12:30 p.m.

-Behind-the-Scenes Tour of The Charles Elliot House (c.
+Study Tour of the Charles Elliot House (c.
 1759)

 The Charles Elliott House is a stunning example of beautiful Charleston single house architecture.
-This classic single Charleston house is in the process of restoration by a private owner.
-The renovation architect, Richard Marks; along with Louis Nelson, Professor Architectural History, University Virginia; Students from the College of Charleston/Clemson University Historic Preservation program will present their discoveries, thoughts, and notes on the renovation progress.
+The restoration of this classic single Charleston house has recently been completed by the private owner.
+The Renovation Project Director, Ralph Harvard, Ralph Harvard, Inc., along with Architectural Conservator, Richard Marks, Richard Marks Restorations, Inc., will present their discoveries, thoughts, and notes on the renovation process and completion.

 This special visit includes Bloody Marys and a light brunch.

-Shuttles provided to the Charles Elliot House from the Old Federal Court Room.
+Shuttles provided to the Charles Elliott House from the Old Federal Court Room.